saarw/nymcred/README.md

 Project built entirely during the Solana Hacker House Stockholm 2022 hackathon as a first learning-experience with Solana.

 # Nymcred
-Anti-spam proof-of-concept based on Solana's multi-signature transactions and immutable PDA storage.
+Anti-spam solution based on Solana's multi-signature transactions and immutable PDA storage.

 ## The Idea
 Thesis: Spam flourishes in communities wherever anyone can create new accounts cheaply.
 Websites and communities want to offer access to users that prove ownership of a credential that is expensive to replicate, and have anti-spam and moderation budgets to pay for it.
 Users are willing to prove themselves to get access, but are not willing to pay for it.